Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 and only the R-5, one might say, "left" from the typical V-103 scheme, although the RD-4 (forced A-2) and the automatic stabilization, control system, gas and aero rudders, the essence of V-XNUMX.

-And again, 16 years later, Korolev (for some reason), according to project 11A52, abandons load-bearing tanks and (in fact) returns to the V-2 layout, which led to an increase in the launch weight and parasitic mass of the structure.
-Probably "German influence" on the minds and the technology was very strong + the technological backwardness of the USSR industry affected.
+And again, 16 years later, Korolev (for some reason) according to the 11A52 project, refuses the supporting tanks and returns (in fact) to the V-2 layout, which led to an increase in the launch weight and parasitic mass of the structure.
+Probably the "German influence" on minds and technology was very strong + the technological backwardness of the USSR industry had an effect.

 There is nothing wrong with that, and ours are no stupider than them (each country would take advantage of the fruits of victory)

-All of the above "blablabla" I report only in order to go (smoothly) to step 2
+I am reporting all the above "blah-blah" only in order to move (smoothly) to point 2

-2) according to TTRD, practically all the developments are ours, relatives, well, + that the knights of the cloak and dagger helped.
+2) regarding the TTRD - almost all developments are ours, our own, well + what the knights of the cloak and dagger helped with.

-But, on the basis of objective factors, we (according to the turbojet engine) lagged behind (and probably lag behind) the same America.
+But, based on objective factors, we (in terms of TTRD) lagged (and probably still lagged) behind the same America.

-It is caused by the weakness of the chemical industry (the composition of mixed fuels, the composition of materials for the body, erosion-resistant materials of CS and nozzles), the weakness of machine tool construction (3D structure of the shell winding, the formation of an optimized (given) combustion surface area, catalysis channels, etc.)
+Caused by: weakness of the chemical industry (composition of mixed fuels, composition of materials for the body, erosion-resistant materials of the combustion chamber and nozzle), weakness of machine tool manufacturing (3D structure of the winding of the shell, formation of an optimized (specified) combustion surface area, catalysis channels, etc.)

-And if the composition of the mixed solid fuel could be "borrowed" from the overseas former and recreated (with difficulty, but possible), the combustion surface (shape, figure, change parameters (if worn out), etc.) can be calculated and not difficult, but reproduce it in the material, it is unlikely to create a nozzle with an erosion-resistant coating, with the existing level of technological base.
+And if the composition of the mixed solid fuel could be "borrowed" from overseas former ones and recreated (with difficulty, but possible), the combustion surface (shape, figure, change parameters (if required), etc.) can be calculated and is not difficult, but to reproduce it in the material, to create a nozzle with an erosion-resistant coating, with the existing level of the technological base - is unlikely.
 Example: "Polaris", "Minuteman"

-A fact showing the technological capabilities of the country is the F-1 engine, we still cannot reproduce this masterpiece (shirt made of PROFILED tubes, the cross section of which varies depending on the required degree of cooling).
-The same is true of technological limitations in the production of turbojet engines.
+The fact that shows the technological capabilities of the country is the F-1 engine, we still cannot reproduce this masterpiece (a jacket made of PROFILED tubes, the cross-section of which changes depending on the required degree of cooling).
+The same goes for the technological limitations in the production of turbojet engines.

-ITALIAN and GERMAN machine tools look great in the production of RUSSIAN Ka series combat helicopters.
+ITALIAN and GERMAN machines look great in the production of RUSSIAN combat helicopters of the Ka series.

-3) Moreover, given 1) and 2) there was no point in giving the underwater ICBMs to MIT, instead of SKB-385.
+3) Moreover, taking into account 1) and 2), there was no point in giving submarine-based ICBMs to MIT instead of SKB-385.

-Most technologies are not only design documentation, but also empirical data, the "scent" of an engineer, flair, etc. and all this cannot be conveyed by the targeted instruction of the Politburo, or by the Resolution of the Government of the Russian Federation.
+Most technologies are not only calculation documentation, but also empirical data, the engineer’s “nose”, intuition, etc., and all of this cannot be conveyed by a target instruction of the Politburo or a Resolution of the Government of the Russian Federation.

-I remember how much I was told by the head of the specialty gtn, telling how they got drunk on the platforms, with the first testing of test launches of underwater-based ICBM engines, well, at least in the Black Sea, and not in the Barents.
+I remember how much the head of the specialty of the GTU told me, telling how they were messing around on the platforms, with the first testing of the launches of submarine-based ICBM engines, at least on the Black Sea, and not in the Barents Sea.

 The work is done yes, I agree, but I do not agree that it is "brilliant".
 But behind the scenes the question is: HOW MUCH did it cost?
 How much wasted (people's) budget money?

-And how much did we (the Russian Federation) lose by abandoning the R-39UTTKh, due to the lack of "financial and production capabilities of the Russian Federation" (letter from Y. Urinson, I. Sergeev to the government from 1997) ..
+And how much did we (the Russian Federation) lose by refusing the R-39UTTH, due to the lack of “financial and production capabilities of the Russian Federation” (letter from Ya.
+Urinson, I. Sergeev to the government from 1997).

-and starting (from ZERO) the development of "Bulava"?
+and starting (from SCRATCH) the development of the Bulava?

-The delusional idea of a unitary ICBM for the Strategic Missile Forces and the nuclear submarine, from a technical point of view, from an operational, production, strategic point of view, does not stand up to criticism, this is the "swan" song of the economist of our Russian bottling.
-If this idea was / was submitted by Chubais, you can understand, but for Sergey ...
+The crazy idea of a unitary ICBM for the Strategic Missile Forces and submarines, from a technical point of view, from an operational, production, strategic point of view, does not stand up to any criticism, this is the "swan" song of an economist of our Russian variety.
+If this idea had been submitted by Chubais, it would be understandable, but for Sergeev...

-Yes, no one in FIG needs to carry ballast, the same story as with the BTR-70 (the same as no one has TWO motor ones), and there are no unified single ICBMs.
+Nobody needs to carry ballast, it’s the same story as with the BTR-70 (nobody has TWO engines either), and there are no unified ICBMs.

 4)